The-Knowledge-House/DS_22/1.05/10_30/bivariate.md

 ### Part 2 Python Calculation

-Open the `bivar.py` file and follow the instructions in the notebook as you do the same calculations but using Python!
+Open the `bivar.ipynb` file and follow the instructions in the notebook as you do the same calculations but using Python!

 We will first do a step-by-step method and then use pandas to help us out with the same steps but in a more efficient manner.